 Casts an enum value into a signed integer.
 If the enum value is Undef, this will return -1.

 '''

 cast<uint-type>(enum) \rightarrow uint

 '''

 Casts an enum value into a unsigned integer.
 This will throw an exception if the enum value is Undef.

 '''

 enum == enum \rightarrow bool

+Compares two enum values.

 '''